 Talk about a fun presentation!
 Karen Oney’s cute dessert looks just like a taco—but it’s stuffed with chocolate ice cream and topped with cherries and coconut instead of tomatoes and lettuce.
 “These are as much fun to make as to eat,“ promises the creative Fort Worth, Texas cook.

 Meet the Cook: For birthday parties or outdoor barbecues, this is a hit.
-At times, I substitute strawberry or Neopolitan for the vanilla ice cream...either works fine, too.
+At times, I substitute strawberry or Neapolitan for the vanilla ice cream...either works fine, too.

-Our children - my husband and I have two daughters, 21 and 16 - used to love eating out at Mexican restaurants just so they could order fried ice cream for dessert.
+My children used to love eating out at Mexican restaurants just so they could order fried ice cream for dessert.
 When I came upon this recipe, I copied it down quickly!

 -Darlene Brenden, Salem, Oregon

 “In New Mexico, we love to make these yummy fried pies for dessert.
 Because they call for flour tortillas and convenient canned pie filling, they’re a snap to put together when time is short.” —Terry Dominguez, Silver City, New Mexico

 These tarts are as pretty to look at as they are good to eat!
 Crispy tortilla cups are filled with cream cheese mixture and topped with fresh raspberries.
 They're also delicious with sliced strawberries.